Nymphon gracile: Anatomy and general body description

-When Willian Elford Leach first found the Nymphon gracile, he described it as an organism having a body that consisted of four feet bearing segments with the first segment being head like, with two eyes on each sides, a cylindrical rostrum inserted under the first segment, mandibles longer than the rostrum that is composed of two joints, a six jointed palpi that were inserted under the mandible, and eight feet.
+When Willian Elford Leach first described Nymphon gracile, he described it as an organism having a body that consisted of four feet bearing segments with the first segment being head like, with two eyes on each sides, a cylindrical rostrum inserted under the first segment, mandibles longer than the rostrum that is composed of two joints, a six jointed palpi that were inserted under the mandible, and eight feet.
 He also stated that the egg carrying part of the female is composed of ten joints.
 In general terms, the body is composed of four segments and has eight legs.
 Each leg is composed of eight segments (coxa, first trochanter, second trochanter, femur, tibia 1, tibia 2, tarsus, and propodium) and a claw at the end.
 The first segment of the body has the proboscis, palp, and chelicera coming off of it and the fourth body segment has the anus.
 There is a general sketch below to give a better idea of what the anatomy of the N. gracile looks like.
 It has been known to be very difficult to distinguish the different species of sea spiders but the N. gracile does have some characteristics that can help it be recognized a little easier.
 N. gracile tend to have a rather elongated proboscis and the smooth cylindrical body of the N. gracile can reach a length of about 4mm.
 There are signs of sexual dimorphism occurring within the species as the males have been known to typically have larger palps and chelifores.
 Further the proboscis of the juvenile gracile is shorter and broader than that of an adult.